RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ## 2. Literature Review

-### 2.1 Evolution of Bipedal Locomotion Control

 The field of bipedal robot locomotion has undergone significant evolution since the 1980s.
 Traditional model-based approaches spearheaded early research, with methods like the Linear Inverted Pendulum Model (LIPM) providing simplified representations of bipedal dynamics.
-While these approaches offered rapid convergence and predictive capabilities, they fell short in dynamically complex environments requiring adaptivity.
+While these approaches offered rapid convergence and predictive capabilities, they "fell short in dynamically complex environments requiring adaptivity" (Bao et al. 2025).

 The emergence of Deep Reinforcement Learning marked a paradigm shift in locomotion control.
 Unlike model-based approaches that rely on predefined dynamics, DRL enables robots to autonomously discover control strategies through trial and error, allowing for greater adaptability and in complex environments.
-This transition has been particularly significant for handling the full dynamics of robot-environment interactions.
+This transition has been particularly significant for handling the full dynamics of robot-environment interactions (Bao et al. 2025).

+The following literature presents the development of reinforcement learning from basic policy gradient algorithms, to deterministic methods, that aim to improve upon the limitations of prior deterministic policies.
+Further, the research investigated an offline approach.
+Providing a comprehensive review of methods, highlighting the distinct advantages in robot control.

 ### 2.2 Policy Gradient Methods and REINFORCE